ueberdosis/hocuspocus/docs/getting-started.md

 The two code examples below show a working example of the backend _and_ frontend to sync an array with multiple users.
 We have also added some examples in the [playground folder of the repo](https://github.com/ueberdosis/hocuspocus/tree/main/playground), that you can start by running `npm run playground` in the repository root.
-They are meant for internal usage during hocuspocus development, but they might be useful to understand how everything can be used.
+They are meant for internal usage during Hocuspocus development, but they might be useful to understand how everything can be used.

 ## Backend